id-url-safe¶

 /api/specs/:id/...binds the id as one path segment; with no/in the id, that segment is the whole id. - frontend fetches — one helper (

-**id**token whose chars already lie within the wikilink charset. - corpus / search / DOM keys — the id is used verbatim as a plain string; a single token is safe.
+[[id]]token whose chars lie within the wikilink charset (any unicode letter/number plus-_.— script-agnostic, so a CJK id mentions like an ASCII one). - corpus / search / DOM keys — the id is used verbatim as a plain string; a single token is safe.

-Before this, reId joined colliding suffixes with /, minting ids like .config/spec-scout.
+Before this, reId joined colliding suffixes with /, minting ids like .plugins/spec-scout.
 The tree

 row rendered, but opening the node 404'd every :id fetch (the / split the route), so the graph